naninovel/docs/docs/api/index.md

 #### Example
 ```
+; Fades-out the `Promenade` music track over 10 seconds and stops the playback
+@stopBgm Promenade time:10

-; Fades-out and stops any currently played music
+; Stops all the currently played music tracks
 @stopBgm

-; Fades-out for 10 seconds and stops any currently played music
-@stopBgm fadeTime:10
 ```

 ## stopFx